aurogr/CUDA-ToneMapping/README.md

 **3. Obtain histogram.**
 Implement an histogram kernel to obtain all the values in the same luminance range.

-**4. Obtain cumulative distribution function (cdf).**
+**4. Obtain cumulative distribution function (CDF).**
-The cdf is the mapping function needed to scale the image's dynamic range into a displayable format.
+The CDF is the mapping function needed to scale the image's dynamic range into a displayable format.
 This is calculated with an exclusive scan kernel.

 <table>